ManiVID-3D: Generalizable View-Invariant Reinforcement Learning for Robotic Manipulation via Disentangled 3D Representations: Method

-In this section, we present \textbf{ManiVID-3D}, a novel view-invariant manipulation policy learning architecture for 3D visual reinforcement learning.
-As illustrated in Fig. \ref{fig:model}, our framework operates through two key stages: First, a pretrained ViewNet module automatically aligns point clouds from arbitrary viewpoints to a unified reference frame without requiring camera extrinsic calibration, achieving preliminary view alignment.
-Second, our designed disentanglement encoder and objective function extract view-invariant representations from the normalized point clouds, which serve as observations for training visuomotor policies with strong cross-view generalization capabilities.
-To support large-scale training, an Efficient Batch Simulation with Rendering module provides GPU-accelerated, high-throughput point-cloud generation across parallel environments.
-To facilitate zero-shot sim-to-real transfer, we further introduce a multi-stage processing pipeline specifically optimized for camera-coordinate point clouds, addressing domain gaps in geometric representation.
+In this section, we introduce \textbf{ManiVID-3D}, a novel view-invariant manipulation policy learning framework for 3D visual reinforcement learning.
+As shown in Fig.~\ref{fig:model}, the framework consists of two main stages.
+First, a pretrained ViewNet aligns point clouds from arbitrary viewpoints to a unified reference frame without camera extrinsic calibration.
+Second, a disentanglement encoder with a tailored objective extracts view-invariant representations from the normalized point clouds, which are used to train visuomotor policies with strong cross-view generalization.
+To enable large-scale training, an efficient batch simulation with GPU-accelerated rendering supports high-throughput point-cloud generation.
+Additionally, a multi-stage pipeline optimized for camera-coordinate point clouds is introduced to facilitate zero-shot sim-to-real transfer.
 In the remainder of this section, we provide a comprehensive exposition of the methodological details of our approach.